Skip to Content

 Freelance Rate Calculator

 While full-time workers get the convenience of having an accountant to help them sort their finances, freelancers are left alone to figure things out.
-So how much is $45,000 a year hourly?
-Without considering expenses, we’ve arrived at $21.6 per hour.
+So how much is $45,000 a year in hourly gross pay?
+Without considering expenses, we’ve arrived at $21.6 per hour in gross pay.

-Our Freelance Hourly Rate Calculator automatically assumes that a freelancer will work 8 hours a day on weekdays for a total of 2080 hours a year.
-With the goal of helping you reach your desired annual freelance income, the calculator will factor in your business expenses, which include business development, software, marketing, health insurance, and paid vacation time off.
+Our Freelance Hourly Rate Calculator automatically assumes that a freelancer will work 8 hours a day on weekdays for forty weeks for 2080 hours a year.
+To help you reach your desired annual freelance income, the calculator will factor in your business expenses, which include business development, software, marketing, health insurance, and paid vacation time off.

-PRO TIP: Freelance calculators will give you an hourly rate based on your expenses to generate profit and support the quality of life you want.
+PRO TIP: Freelance calculators will give you an hourly wage based on your expenses to generate profit and support your desired quality of life.
 However, they won’t account for the value that you can provide to your clients.

-A freelancer with five years of experience will charge a lot more than someone who is newly entering the market.
-A freelancer with an in-demand skill would charge higher than someone with a less demanded skill.
+A freelancer with five years of experience will charge much more than someone newly entering the market.
+A freelancer with an in-demand skill would charge higher than someone with a less-demand skill.
 Rates are complicated, and we understand that.

 STEP 2: Input Your Desired Annual Salary